inkognitro/react-redux-saga-boilerplate/docs/CodingGuidelines.md

 This sounds really awful, doesn't it?
 Furthermore there was no decoupling per endpoint and therefore no special treatment possible per endpoint without more spaghetti code or extra ifs in the same place, just horrible.

+## Don't use default exports
+To be unified, it is recommended to import things like `import { x } from 'foo';` and not by default exports e.g. `import x from 'foo';`.
+Codebase changes overtime, so could default exports.
+Default exports are just another hurdle for changing code, because outside modules are coupled to it.
+I recommend avoiding default exports at all.

+## Redux-saga: Differentiate between `Flow` and `CustomEffect`
+You should split your redux-saga logic into `flows` (aka handlers) and `customEffects`.
+In this codebase all the "handler" sagas are categorized as a `flow`.
+- `Flow:` This is a saga, provided from the a saga factory in the same module.
+Flows are hierarchically composed by factories.
+The root factory normally is the service factory of an app.
+Dependencies - or in other words instances of implementations - are passed down by these factories.
+- `CustomEffect:` A custom effect is an independent saga, listening for command and events.
+A custom effect provides functionality, which would double coded for other modules.

 ## Avoid circular import references
 By avoiding circular import references, imports stay clear and comprehensible.